Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Babka

-Any cooking firsts for you?
+Any cooking firsts for you since the pandemic?
 Just glad to get a sandwich on the table at dinnertime?
-Believe me, that’s me too.
+Believe me, that's me too.
 Only now I might try to make the bread.

 So, How About That Pub Date?